Research

 Cargo 200: War Propaganda, Regime Support, and Russian Casualties in Ukraine

-The effect of regional casualty reports on likes for war-related content (left) and content mentioning president (right).
+The effect of regional casualty reports on likes for content related to the Authorities (left) and War and patriotism (right)

 Unexpectedly Mortal: The Effects of Political Violence and Commemoration on Pro-Social Behavior